 We didn’t have a room.
 It was my responsibility to book the rooms.
 That’s how we divvied it up when we planned our trip in L.A.; Joe was responsible for transportation to the wedding, Mike would handle transportation post wedding, and I would book rooms for our travels after the wedding.
 I did make an earnest effort.
-Actually I spent way too much time researching our options.
-It’s what I did during any spare time of my work day as it got closer to the wedding date.
+Actually, I spent way too much time researching our options.
+It’s what I did during any spare time during my work day as it got closer to the wedding date.
 I agonized over it.
-I searched every five star and four star hotel I could to find a price that was reasonable.
+I searched every five-star and four-star hotel I could to find a price that was reasonable.
 All my suggestions were too pricey and vetoed by Joe and Mike.
 They wanted to take over the task, but I knew they would just choose wherever was cheapest and didn’t have dead bodies lying around.
 I couldn’t do that.
 I could only stay at an impeccably clean room with tasteful décor.
-So I kept saying to them that I would handle it and had narrowed down our options to a few solid choices.
+So, I kept saying to them that I would handle it and had narrowed down our options to a few solid choices.
 I was lying to stall.
-I knew what constituted four stars in Europe was equivalent to two stars in the U.S., so I had to find at least a four star hotel.
+I knew what constituted four stars in Europe was equivalent to two stars in the U.S., so I had to find at least a four-star hotel.
 I would have felt even better if it was a luxury brand I was familiar with, such as the Four Seasons or Ritz-Carlton, so there wouldn’t be any surprises.
 I didn’t have any luck.
 I didn’t find anything and couldn’t bring myself to book the cheaper alternatives.
-Joe and Mike agreed to just do it college-style, book as we arrived in each city.
+So, Joe and Mike agreed to just do it college-style, book as we arrived in each city.
 There was no other option by the time we left.
 I knew they were annoyed about this, but I tried to remedy the fallout as best I could and actually did a fair job.

 But that was all before we found ourselves standing in the train station just outside the Piazza San Marco in Venice, tired from the long train ride following the wedding, and now standing under an unexpectedly scorching sun, with no hotel to retreat to.
-Fortunately our friend Molly, who was also at the wedding, had arrived in Venice before we had and may have done some preliminary reconnaissance.
+Fortunately, our friend Molly, who was also at the wedding, had arrived in Venice before we had and may have done some preliminary reconnaissance.
 I was hoping strongly for the sake of minimizing all my travel companions’ annoyance that she had found something.
 Something that was very clean and nice.